-Data from FDA (Food and Drug Administration, USA) - Curated by Marshall Pearce - Last updated 17 April 2017
+Data from FDA (Food and Drug Administration, USA) - Curated by EPG Health - Last updated 17 April 2017

 • Encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) within 7 days of administration of a previous pertussis antigen-containing vaccine.
 (4.2)